-Normally when receiving customers own measurements (C.O.M), we can tell by the height whether the length of the kilt is in proportion as this measure is the one that most people get wrong.
-We are always happy to discuss by phone/email to guide you through the procedures of C.O.M but you should always get someone else to measure you as you cannot measure yourself accurately.
+Normally when receiving customers own measurements, we can tell by the height whether the length of the kilt is in proportion as this measure is the one that most people get wrong.
+We are always happy to discuss by phone/email to guide you through the procedures of customers own measures but you should always get someone else to measure you as you cannot measure yourself accurately.

 Jackets and shoes really have to be tried on as makers sizes can vary, however off the peg sizes can always be exchanged.

-We are happy to accept C.O.M on kilts on the understanding that we cannot accept any responsibility if the sizes are wrong and the garment does not fit.
+We are happy to accept customers own measures on kilt outfits on the understanding that we cannot accept any responsibility if the sizes are wrong and the garment does not fit.
 Any alteration charges to put them right would be at the customer’s own expense.

 Taken round the natural waist in line with the naval.
 This measurement must be firm.